Where can I buy a lateral flow test and how much does it cost?

 Covid: Where can I buy a lateral flow test and how much does it cost?

-While people can currently still order lateral flow tests for free via the government’s website, this will come to an end next week.
+While people can currently still order lateral flow tests for free via the government’s website, this will come to an end this week.

+In an announcement on Tuesday 29 March, health and social care secretary Sajid Javid said that those at risk of serious illness from Covid-19 will continue to get free tests if they develop symptoms of the virus.

+NHS staff and adult social care staff and those in other “high-risk settings” will also continue to be eligible.

-From the start of April, Covid tests will only be available commercially.
+For the general public, Covid tests will only be available commercially.
 The government said it is “working with retailers to ensure that everyone who wants can buy a test”.

+It has published an approved list of lateral flow test providers, which can be found here.

 Here is everything you need to know about getting lateral flow tests after 1 April.